 Who should have their urine routinely tested for proteinuria?

-- People with kidney function known to be less than 65% of normal.
-This assessment is made using a blood test for your kidney measurement, called your estimated glomerular filtration rate (eGFR).
+- People with reduced kidney function on a blood test.
+This assessment is made using a kidney measurement called the estimated glomerular filtration rate (eGFR).

 - People with diabetes.